jamievullo/TravelSaver/README.md

 * License

 ### Description
 This is a single page application that allows Users to signup and search for real-time prices of flights, hotels, and rental cars for a specific date or date range.
-Utilizes 4 different APIs including TripAdvisor, Skyscanner, Avis, and Triposo.
+Utilizes 3 different APIs including TripAdvisor, Avis, and Tequila.

 ### Technologies
 This application utilizes the Ruby Programming language, the React Library, and JavaScript while using several gems and dependencies(listed)